A client once told me she was feeling grumpy for no obvious reason.

 Assimilation and Integration are Essential

 But we live in a culture that encourages the “go, go, go” mode.
 We tend to think of downtime as unproductive, not like a rich, regenerative period that leads to a stronger container (body) for more growth.
+Yet studies show that resting improves productivity.

 “Winter” Daily Releasing Ritual